ray155093/azure-docs.zh-tw/articles/sql-database/sql-database-operate-query-store.md

 <properties
-   pageTitle="操作 Azure SQL Database 中的查詢存放區" description="了解如何操作 Azure SQL Database 中的查詢存放區" keywords="" services="sql-database" documentationCenter=""
+   pageTitle="Operating Query Store in Azure SQL Database" description="Learn how to operate the Query Store in Azure SQL Database" keywords="" services="sql-database" documentationCenter=""